marcingolenia/mcode/src/pages/blog/2020-08-16_spotify_fsharp.md

 ## 1. Introduction
 Lately, I got inspired by the python program [spotify-cli-linux](https://github.com/pwittchen/spotify-cli-linux) written by my friend.
 I decided to write the port of this app in .net core in F#.
 If you can't way to see the source code [here it is](https://github.com/marcingolenia/spotify-cli-linux).
 ## 1.1 D-bus
 D-Bus is a message bus system, which allows inter-applications communication.
-In addition, D-Bus helps coordinate process lifecycle; it makes it simple and reliable to code a "single instance" application or daemon, and to launch applications and daemons on demand when their services are needed.
+Also, D-Bus helps coordinate process lifecycle; it makes it simple and reliable to code a "single instance" application or daemon, and to launch applications and daemons on demand when their services are needed.
 Linux desktop environments take advantage of the D-Bus facilities by instantiating not one bus but many:
 * A single system bus, available to all users and processes of the system, that provides access to system services (i.e. services provided by the operating system and also by any system daemons).
 * A session bus for each user login session, that provides desktop services to user applications in the same desktop session, and allows the integration of the desktop session as a whole.
 Spotify belongs here.